JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-Dpc - A pointer to a control object of type DPC.
+- *Dpc* - A pointer to a control object of type DPC.
-SystemArgument1, SystemArgument2 - A set of two arguments that contain untyped data.
+- *SystemArgument1*, *SystemArgument2* - A set of two arguments that contain untyped data.

 If the specified DPC object is already in the DPC queue (a boolean state variable records whether the DPC object is in the DPC queue), then no operation is performed and a function value of FALSE is returned.
-Otherwise, the DPC object is inserted in the DPC queue, a software interrupt is request at IRQL DISPATCH_LEVEL on the current processor, and a function value of TRUE is returned.
+Otherwise, the DPC object is inserted in the DPC queue, a software interrupt is request at IRQL `DISPATCH_LEVEL` on the current processor, and a function value of TRUE is returned.

-The deferred procedure will be executed as soon as the IRQL of the current processor drops below DISPATCH_LEVEL.
+The deferred procedure will be executed as soon as the IRQL of the current processor drops below `DISPATCH_LEVEL`.

 #### 2.2.2.3 Remove Queue DPC